oscar-project/oscar-website/content/post/oscar-v22-01/index.md

 - **Document-oriented**: Identifications are done per document, based on the proportion of content in a single language.
 - **Annotations**: Annotations are labels you can filter on, potentially enabling better quality control (sacrificing corpus size).
 - **Per-line identification**: Metadata hold line-level identification/confidence.
-- **Multilingual corpus**: A new, 12GB multilingual corpus containing documents with sentences in different languages in significant proportion.
+- **Multilingual subcorpus**: A new, 12GB multilingual subcorpus containing documents with sentences in different languages in significant proportion.
 - **Removed languages**: Bavarian, Chavacano, Northern Frisian, Manx, Haitian Creole, Interlingue, Northern Luri, Mirandese, Eryza, Neapolitan, Pampanga, Romansh, Rusyn, Scots, Tuvinian, Venetian, West Flemish.
-- **No deduplicated corpus**: Since the corpora are document oriented, doing a corpus-wide deduplication would break documents' integrity.
+- **No deduplicated corpus**: Since the subcorpora are document oriented, doing a subcorpus-wide deduplication would break documents' integrity.
 We may consult the community and provide tools for deduplication later on.

 ### Data layout

 The corpus is now distributed in [JSONLines](https://jsonlines.org/) format, which means that each line represents a single document, encoded in a JSON object.

+A text extraction utility is being added in the [`oscar-tools`](https://github.com/oscar-corpus/oscar-tools) binary, enabling the creation of plain-text datasets from JSONL subcorpora.
 ```json

 {